Teleporting a qubit a la Everett: Remarks

 \section{Remarks}

 We now briefly describe the cited literature.
 Our aim is not to give a critical analysis of the content, but only to provide some introductory comments for the interested reader.

 Teleportation with just unitaries is described in many of the references.
 Brassard et al.\ \cite{bras-brau-clev:PD120.43} presents it in terms of quantum computation primitives, CNOT and Hadamard gates to be precise.
 Mermin \cite{merm:PRA65.012320} describes essentially the same quantum circuit.
 His aim however is to show how such a circuit could be extracted in a transparent way from a classical teleportation circuit and also generalized to q-dit systems.
+Busch \emph{et al.} \cite{busc-etal:PLA284.141} teleport a qubit with essentially the same two unitaries presented here.
+Their intent is to "avoid any reference to the postulate of the state collapse", an evident Everettian attitude, though no mention of Everett is made.
 Timpson in Appendix B of his paper \cite{timp:quant-ph/0509048} presents a scheme which, except for differences of notation, is identical to the one presented here.
 He also discusses in greater detail and in philosophical terms how teleportation works from the Everett and the Bohmian points of view.
 In this discussion classical communication is not explicitly treated in terms of the underlying processes (unitary evolution and Bohmian trajectories respectively) of the two interpretations, however the author's intent is that they be so understood\footnote{Private communication.}, and in fact the scheme in his Appendix B does subsume communication into unitaries.
 Joos \cite{joos} also presents a scheme in essence identical to the one here.

+The paper of Motoyoshi \emph{et al.} \cite{moto-etal:PTP97.819} although entitled ``A set of Conditions for Teleportation without Resort to von Neumann's Projection Postulate" is not a true Everettian interpretation of teleportation.
+The paper is founded on the claim that the original teleportation scheme of Bennett \emph{et al.} \cite{benn-etal:PRL70.1895} is ``insufficient due to the unclear treatment of the EPR", and this in turn is based on alternative views of the process of measurement and conservation laws therein, and this view is not Everettian.

+Ralph \cite{ralp:OL24.348} proposes an all-optical teleprotation scheme in principle not involving any irreversible processes, mentioning Braustein \cite{brau:PRA53.1900} in this regard.

 Deutsch and Hayden \cite{deut-hayd:PRSLA456.1759} present a ``Heisenberg picture" version of teleportation.
 Such a picture, introduced by Gottesman \cite{gott:quant-ph/9807006}, may be viewed as a new measurement-less interpretation of the quantum formalism.
 The authors' aim is to argue for ``locality of quantum information".
 A critical appraisal of this argument is provided by Timpson \cite{timp:FOP35.313}.